Lego Coin Self Reported Market Cap Hits $9,000.00 Billion (LEGO)

-Lego Coin (LEGO) traded up 31.1% against the U.S. dollar during the 24 hour period ending at 13:00 PM Eastern on June 17th.
-Over the last week, Lego Coin has traded 4.1% higher against the U.S. dollar.
-One Lego Coin token can now be purchased for about $0.0133 or 0.00000050 BTC on popular exchanges.
-Lego Coin has a total market capitalization of $9,000.00 billion and approximately $44.11 worth of Lego Coin was traded on exchanges in the last day.
+Lego Coin (LEGO) traded 4% higher against the U.S. dollar during the 1 day period ending at 11:00 AM E.T. on June 21st.
+In the last seven days, Lego Coin has traded down 15.7% against the U.S. dollar.
+One Lego Coin token can currently be purchased for $0.0137 or 0.00000046 BTC on popular exchanges.
+Lego Coin has a total market cap of $9,000.00 billion and approximately $52.10 worth of Lego Coin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.